talosh/flameDainApp/README.md

 in my case driver is 440.44 and cuda version is 10.2

-Most of the installation later assume this cuda version.
+Most of the installation later assume cuda version 10.2.
 If you have newer - try it and let me know if it works.

 go to cuda download page:
 https://developer.nvidia.com/cuda-toolkit-archive